Remembrance Through the Years—Family Ties That Bind Us Together

 I took this image of cherry plum leaves after a light rain; it’s planted in a large pot in her backyard in North Carolina.

 Cherry plum trees are special to her and our family.
-My mom’s stepfather grafted a cherry and a plum tree branch together in the backyard of their San Francisco home in the 1920s to create a cherry-plum tree.
+My mom’s stepfather grafted a cherry tree branch onto a plum tree branch in the backyard of their San Francisco home in the 1920s to create a cherry-plum tree.

 In the 1970s, my sister and I planted the seeds of our grandfather’s trees in our parents’ backyard in Millbrae, where we grew up, from the fruit of his San Francisco trees.